celularo/PivotQueryOnCHColumns/README.md

 # PivotStretches
 Some generic stretches to show pivot tables of columns for a db in dbeaver.
-Here on a ClickHouse DBs columns.
+Here in a ClickHouse syntax.